 If you’re coming straight from school, please bring another set of clothes for your child to get changed into.
 This helps children feel less anxious in the playroom and can help children feel able to play freely.

 Please ensure that they have used the bathroom prior to the session and they are not hungry or thirsty.
-There is a secure toilet facility very close to the playroom.
-A key can be requested at the reception.

 Yes, this is very important as your child needs to know that you are in the waiting room, so they can come and see you, should they become anxious.